 When it comes to fairness, there are two arguments — what I call the “advantage argument” and the “range argument”.

-The advantage argument says women’s sport is justified by the existence of the physiological advantages that being assigned male at birth provides to men.
+The advantage argument says women’s sport is justified by the existence of the physiological advantages that being born male provides to men.
 Women’s sport necessarily involves the exclusion of those with male advantage.
 That’s the point of the category.

-According to the range argument, however, lots of assigned male people, including transwomen, are in the range of females.
-This means they are not necessarily faster or stronger than the fastest or strongest female athletes just because they were assigned male at birth.
+According to the range argument, however, lots of male-born people, including transwomen, are in the range of females.
+This means they are not necessarily faster or stronger than the fastest or strongest female athletes just because they were born male.

 So, if transwomen are “in the range” of female athletes, then their inclusion in sport is still fair, right?